Malacca City, Malacca, Malaysia Guide

 Approximately 2 - 2.5 hours by car Kuala Lumpur, the vibrant capital of Malaysia, is a bustling metropolis with iconic landmarks and diverse cultural attractions.
 Marvel at the Petronas Twin Towers, explore the historic Merdeka Square, wander through the colorful streets of Chinatown, or indulge in a shopping spree at Bukit Bintang.
 With its rich history, modern architecture, and delicious cuisine, Kuala Lumpur offers a captivating day trip experience.

-Approximately 2 - 2.5 hours by car or train Port Dickson is a popular coastal resort town known for its beaches and recreational activities.
+Approximately 2 - 2.5 hours by car Port Dickson is a popular coastal resort town known for its beaches and recreational activities.
 Spend the day swimming, sunbathing, or trying out water sports.
 Visit the Cape Rachado Lighthouse for panoramic views, or explore the Army Museum to learn about Malaysia's military history.

 Approximately 1.5 - 2 hours by car Muar